-To minimize costs here, try to solicit raffle prizes from local businesses and contacts, (here are some great raffle prize ideas!).
-That said, sometimes you may need to pay for part of the cost of your raffle’s prizes.
+To minimize costs, try to solicit raffle prizes from local businesses and contacts, (here are some great raffle prize ideas!).
+That said, sometimes you may need to pay part of the cost of your raffle’s prizes.
 Be sure to include this in your calculations!

-The distribution costs of your raffle include all of the related costs of marketing and selling your raffle tickets.
-This could be posters that will be printed or even a television or radio advertisement.
-Whatever the costs are; they will be a factor in how profitable the event is.
+Distribution costs include all of the fees related to marketing and selling your raffle tickets.
+This could be printed posters or even a television or radio advertisement.

 Total Expected Raffle Ticket Revenue

-Raffle ticket sales revenue is a factor of two things.
-The first is the number of tickets, the second is the price at which they’re sold.
-These two variables are likely the ones over which you have the most control should match up to your target customer (see Price of Raffle Tickets below!).
+Raffle ticket sales revenue is a factor of two things—first is the number of tickets, the second is the price at which they’re sold.
+These two variables should match up to your target customer.

-Think about how many people are likely to buy them.
+Think about how many people are likely to buy raffle tickets.
 How many people are in your community?
 Network?
-Do you have a team of volunteers to help you sell tickets?
-Will lots of people want a chanve to win your raffle prize? t
+Do you have a team of ticket sellers or are you on your own?
+Will lots of people want a chance to win your grand prize?

-Pro tip: Typically, supporters will purchase more than one ticket when there’s a quantity discount.
-For example, your raffle tickets could be $5 each or 5 for $20.
+Pro tip: Supporters will purchase multiple tickets when there’s a quantity discount.
+For example, you could sell raffle tickets at $5 each or five for $20.

 Price and your customer

-Raffle pricing is dependent on the prizes offered and the demographic of your target market.
-Take into consideration how much the prizes would be worth to most of your participants.
-As an example, selling $100 raffle tickets to college students or $15 raffle tickets for a chance to win an Ishtar DVD might be a long shot.
+Figuring out a good price for your raffle tickets is dependent on the prizes offered and your target demographic.
+Consider how much the prizes are worth to most of your potential ticket buyers.
+As an example, selling $100 raffle tickets to college students or $15 raffle tickets for a chance to win an Ishtar DVD might make ticket sales challenging.

-Pro tip: Make sure the raffle ticket price is a round amount (most people don’t want to pay $3.76!)
+Pro tip: Make sure the raffle ticket price is a round number (most people don’t want to pay $3.76!)

 Finalizing price and quantity

-First, add up all the costs of your raffle fundraiser.
-So, for example, if you add together $75 for raffle tickets, $500 for prizes, and $50 for additional marketing materials, you’d have a total of $625.
+First, add up all the prize drawing costs.
+So, for example, if you add together $75 for raffle tickets, $500 for prizes, and $50 for additional marketing materials, you’d have $625.
 Next, add the fundraising goal to that value.
-In this instance, the goal is to raise $2,000, add to that the $625 in costs, and the total is $2,625.
+In this instance, the goal is to raise $2,000, so the total is $2,625.

 Calculate the fee of raffle tickets

-To ascertain the necessary raffle ticket price versus the number of potential ticket sales, divide the total revenue by the number of tickets.
+To ascertain the necessary item price versus the number of potential ticket sales, divide the total revenue by the number of tickets.
 So, if we use the above example and estimate that selling 1,000 raffle tickets is viable, each one should cost $2.63 (or $3.00).

 Calculate the raffle ticket quantity needed

-To calculate how many raffle tickets need to be sold, divide the total amount of revenue by the ticket price.
-In our example, if we wanted to sell each ticket for $3, we would need to sell 2,625/3 = 875 tickets.
+To calculate how many items need to be sold, divide the total amount of revenue by the ticket price.
+In our example, if we wanted to sell each ticket for $3, we would need to sell 2,625/3 = 875 raffle tickets.
 Again, we recommend rounding up!